azamatsmith/wildsmith/src/pages/blog/2018/07-02-2018-using-remote-resources-with-gatsby/index.md

 And that's all there is to it.

 This post is an example of how you can use your external APIs as Gatsby data sources.
-Coming soon is another post on how to retrieve external images during build time so that you may use them with `gatsby-image`.
+Want to take this concept to the next level?
+I've written another [post](/blog/remote-images-with-gatsby) on how to retrieve external images during build time so that you may use them with `gatsby-image`.
+You'll learn how to do this by creating an Instagram plugin for you Gatsby site 🚀